 The College spends \$2,350 a year on each student, but the annual standard cost to the student is only \$1,225.
 Contributions from the United Church of Christ and the American Missionary Association, along with gifts and endowments from generous donors, make this possible.

 Breakdown of Total Annual Expenses

-Room\$ 200.00

-Board 350.00

-Laundry 20.00 Plus laboratory

-Tuition 550.00 and music fees

-Health Fee 30.00 when applicable
+Room \$ Board Laundry Tuition Health Fee Activity Fee 350.00 20.00 550.00 30.00 Plus laboratory and music fees when applicable TOTAL\$1 ,225.00

-Activity Fee 75.00

-TOTAL\$1 ,225.00

 Payments are to be made as follows: